 - the complaint relates to the practice of public accounting

 Similar rules, fees and timelines to the Independent Reviewer of Complaints process will apply.
 Details can be found in Regulation 17-3.

 The Committee may consider information received from any source a complaint and review and investigate accordingly.
-The Committee may also delegate its authority to the Director, Standards Enforcement (the “Director”).
+The Committee may also delegate its authority to the Vice President, Standards Enforcement.